AnneJ17/android-cheat-sheet/README.md

   - Voice Access (beta): allows to control a device with spoken commands.
   - Talkback: a screen reader commonly used by visually impaired or blind users.

+## Miscellaneous <a name="miscellaneous"></a>

+* **Declarative and Imperative programming**
+  - Declarative programming is a programming paradigm that expresses the logic of a computation without describing its control flow.
+  - Imperative programming is a programming paradigm that uses statements that change a program’s state.

 * **Github vs Git**

   Git is a distributed version control system or source code management system.
 Whereas, gitHub is a hosting service for Git repositories.
 In short - Git is the tool, GitHub is the service for projects that use Git.